Get a Free Quote

 Recently I have done several projects which involved translating recipes.
 On the face of it this seems like a simple task: take the list of ingredients and convert into the target language; then simply do the same for the recipe method.
 Recipes tend to be very well structured, written in a series of simple to follow logical steps and specifically designed to avoid any possible linguistic misinterpretation, which might result in a culinary mishap.

 I even naively thought that the repetitive nature of recipes might make this a dull process.
 In fact, the task was neither as simple as I’d imagined nor was it at all monotonous.
-Food is so culturally specific, the translation process was full of wonderful culinary and linguistic discoveries!
+Food is so culturally specific, the process of translating recipes was full of wonderful culinary and linguistic discoveries!
 In my next three blog posts I’ll be looking at the specific challenges of recipe translation and some of the foodie highlights I enjoyed along the way.

 It comes as little surprise that availability of the basic raw materials is challenge number one.
 While “quark” may be ubiquitous in German supermarkets, it’s much harder to track down in the UK and just try locating “halloumi” in a French supermarket.
 Then there’s the question of how finickity to get over little details.